• Skip to main content

 Whether you watched Netflix’s Cheer, Cheer Squad, or Cheer Perfection, you must’ve wondered why these athletes don’t perform actual sports instead.
 While many agree with this perception that cheerleading isn’t a sport, one can’t decide without proper facts.

-Let’s begin with the definition of sports and then consider different views to see if it fits.
+Let’s begin with the definition of sports, then consider different views to see whether it fits.

 A sport is a human activity involving skill and physical exertion, where individuals or teams compete against one another for entertainment.
-It, therefore, also features competition and social participation, with a set of rules and patterns that exist formally through organizations.
+It therefore also features competition and social participation, with a set of rules and patterns that are formally established through organizations.

 Arguments Suggesting Cheerleading is a Sport